shortcircuits94/savoury-solutions/README.md

 Ingredient input form on the home page.

-Recipe results displayed as cards with images and brief descriptions.
+Recipe results displayed as cards with images and names.

-Recipe details page with step-by-step instructions and nutritional information.
+Recipe details page with step-by-step instructions and ingredients.

 Favourites page with saved recipes.